-Ground mounted, rear opening portrait sized multibank.
+Ground mounted, front opening landscape sized multibank.

 A common practise for multibanks that are mounted on two posts is to have a signage plate above the bank that displays the street name and number for ease of navigation.
 See image below.

 An example of a signage plate between two posts.

 The other option is to have it built in.
 They can be bolted onto a wall, with the bank protruding out in its entirety, or they can be recessed into the wall so that the front of the letterboxes sit flush with the wall.
 Obviously, with a recess you need a deep enough wall, and with a protruding one, you need enough space in a hallway or foyer entrance area.
 These are common with urban apartment blocks and allows the letterboxes to be inside, behind locked doors for added security.

 A multibank can also go through a wall, so that it can have its mail slot on one side, and be opened on the other side of the wall.

 Multibank built into a wall with landscape sized, front opening boxes.

 Another huge benefit with our multibank letterboxes is their ability to be either rear or front opening.
 You may think this doesn't sound too important, but it is, and it's especially dependent on where it will be installed.

 If your multibank is to be installed on a wall, it's pretty much a no-brainer that you need front opening, unless you have the bank open up on the other side of the wall.
 In this case, a rear opening unit is ideal as it provides extra security.
 We often see multibanks with attempted break ins where the doors will be bent upwards by a screwdriver.